 If the BEP participation goal was not achieved, good faith efforts must be demonstrated.
 Vendors providing Good Faith Effort documentation and request for waiver must complete and submit the Good Faith Effort Contact Log with the bid or offer.
-Failure to submit Good Faith Effort documentation in its entirety shall render Vendor's bid or offer non-responsive or not responsible and cause it to be rejected or render Vendor ineligible for contract award.
+Failure to submit Good Faith Effort documentation in its entirety may, at the discretion of the Community College, render Vendor's bid or offer non-responsive or not responsible and may cause it to be rejected or render Vendor ineligible for contract award.

 Below is a checklist of actions that will be used to evaluate a Vendor's Demonstration of Good Faith Efforts and Request for Waiver.
-Please check the actions which you completed.
+Please check the actions which you've completed.
 If any of the following actions are not completed, please attach a detailed written explanation indicating why such action was not completed.
 If any other efforts were made to obtain BEP participation in addition to the items listed below, attach a detailed description of such efforts.

-Utilize the Sell2Illinois website: https://cms.diversitycompliance.com/ to identify BEP certified vendors within the respective commodity/service codes denoted above and at a minimum email all listed vendors and solicit quotes from all vendors who express an interest via follow-up emails or telephone calls.

-Solicit through all reasonable and available means (e.g., attendance at a vendor conference, advertising and/or written notices) the interest of BEP certified vendors that have the capability to perform the work of the contract.
-Vendor must solicit this interest within sufficient time to allow the BEP certified vendors to respond to the solicitation.
-Vendor must determine with certainty if the BEP certified vendors are interested by taking appropriate steps to follow up initial solicitations and encourage them to submit a bid or proposal.
-Vendor must provide interested BEP certified vendors with adequate information about the plans, specifications, and requirements of the contract in a timely manner to assist them in responding promptly to the solicitation.

-Select portions of the work to be performed by BEP certified vendors in order to increase the likelihood that the goal will be achieved.
-This includes, where appropriate, breaking out contract work items into economically feasible units to facilitate BEP certified vendor participation, even when Vendor might otherwise prefer to perform these work items with its own forces.
+- Utilize the CEI website: https://ceibep.diversitysoftware.com/ to identify BEP certified vendors within the respective commodity/service codes denoted above and at a minimum email all listed vendors and solicit quotes from all vendors who express an interest via follow-up emails or telephone calls. - Solicit through all reasonable and available means (e.g., attendance at a vendor conference, advertising and/or written notices) the interest of MBE/FBE/DBE certified vendors that have the capability to perform the work of the contract.
+Vendor must solicit this interest within sufficient time to allow the certified vendors to respond to the solicitation.
+Vendor must determine with certainty if the certified vendors are interested by taking appropriate steps to follow up initial solicitations and encourage them to submit a bid or proposal.
+Vendor must provide interested certified vendors with adequate information about the plans, specifications, and requirements of the contract in a timely manner to assist them in responding promptly to the solicitation. - Select portions of the work to be performed by certified vendors in order to increase the likelihood that the goal will be achieved.
+This includes, where appropriate, breaking out contract work items into economically feasible units to facilitate MBE/FBE/DBE certified vendor participation.

-Make a portion of the work available to BEP certified vendors and selecting those portions of the work or material needs consistent with their availability, so as to facilitate BEP certified vendor participation.
+Make a portion of the work available to certified vendors and selecting those portions of the work or material needs consistent with their availability, so as to facilitate MBE/FBE/DBE certified vendor participation.